Variational Quantum State Eigensolver: Results

-In this section, we discuss an important application of the VQSE algorithm for error mitigation.
+\textbf{Error mitigation.} Here we discuss an important application of the VQSE algorithm for error mitigation.
 Quantum state preparation circuits (gate sequences $U$ which prepare a target state $\ket{\psi}$) are used as subroutines in many quantum algorithms.
 However, since current quantum computers are noisy, all state preparation circuits produce mixed states $\rho$.
-If the noise is low enough, we can expect that the largest eigenvalue of $\rho$ is associated with $\ket{\psi}$.
+If there is little enough incoherent noise, we can expect that the largest eigenvalue of $\rho$ is associated with $\ket{\psi}$.
 Here we show that VQSE can be implemented to re-purify $\rho$ and estimate $\ket{\psi}$.
 Naturally, when running the VQSE eigenvector preparation circuit, noise will also produce a mixed state $\sigma$.
 However, if the depth of $V(\thv)$ is shorter than the depth of $U$, one can obtain a higher fidelity between $\sigma$ and $\ket{\psi}$ in comparison to the fidelity between $\rho$ and $\ket{\psi}$.
 In this case one can mitigate errors by replacing the state preparation circuit by the VQSE eigenvector preparation circuit.